Exploring the vortex phase diagram of Bogoliubov-de Gennes disordered superconductors: Distribution of vortices in disordered superconductors

 \section{Distribution of vortices in disordered superconductors}

-We now turn to the main focus of the paper, the role of disorder in the vortex distribution at zero temperature.
-In Fig.~\ref{Fig:spatial}, we depict the spatial dependence of the order parameter, resulting from the solution of the BdG equations, for different disorder strength $V$ and magnetic field $\phi/\phi_0$.
+We now turn to the role of disorder in the vortex distribution at zero temperature.
+In Fig.~\ref{Fig:spatial}, we depict the spatial dependence of the order parameter, resulting from the solution of the BdG equations, for different disorder strengths $V$ and magnetic fluxes $\phi/\phi_0$.
 Red circles stand for the vortices position.